PolinaBurova/A-B-Testing---Fast-Food-Marketing-Campaign-/README.md

 - **Include More Features**: Incorporating additional features such as customer demographics and product pricing could help in understanding sales drivers.
 - **Test for Multiple Hypotheses**: Consider running multiple hypothesis tests (e.g., with other demographic variables) to uncover insights beyond overall sales.

-## Business Context

-Based on the analysis, **Promotion 1** is the most promising strategy for driving sales, particularly in medium-sized markets.
-The fast-food chain can confidently use this strategy to maximize its sales performance across stores.